Gnostice/StarDocs/SDK/JavaScript/README.md

 Gnostice StarDocs SDK for JavaScript.

 The SDK is provided in the source form.
-You can also read articles to [understand more about StarDocs](https://www.gnostice.com/stardocs.asp) and [easily get started using it](https://www.gnostice.com/stardocs.asp).
+You can read our articles to [understand more about StarDocs](https://www.gnostice.com/stardocs.asp) and [easily get started using it](https://www.gnostice.com/stardocs.asp).

 For more information about the StarDocs product please click [here](https://www.gnostice.com/stardocs.asp).<br>